hezronokwach/brickbreaker/README.md

   - `script/input.js`: Handles keyboard input.
   - `script/levels.js`: Defines the levels and brick layouts.
   - `script/powerup.js`: Power-up logic and effects.
-  - `script/sounds.js`: Sound manager for loading and playing sound effects.
   - `script/detectCollision.js`: Collision detection logic.
 - `assets/`: Directory containing game assets.
   - `assets/ball3.png`: Image for the ball.
   - `assets/brick.jpg`: Image for the bricks.
-  - `assets/sounds/`: Directory containing sound effects.

 ## Dependencies

 - No external libraries or frameworks are required.

-## Sound Assets

-- Placeholder sound files are included in the `assets/sounds/` directory.
-Replace these with your own sound effects for a complete audio experience.

 ## Customization